railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Opportunities.rst

 represents a potential contract.
 Each opportunity must be followed up by a salesperson spending time to make a quotation or the cancellation of the opportunity.

 Leads are generally handled en masse, with the automation of certain responses or emails.
 Opportunities, in contrast, are usually tracked one by one by the salespeople because that involves a process of negotiation.

 Just like leads, Open ERP provides several menus to handle sales opportunities efficiently.
-All the menus for opportunities are under the menu :menuselection:`CRM & SRM --> Sales --> Opportunities`.
+All the menus for opportunities are under the menu :menuselection:`Sales --> Sales --> Opportunities`.

-To quickly create a new opportunity, use the menu :menuselection:`CRM & SRM --> Sales --> Opportunities --> New Opportunity`.
+To quickly create a new opportunity, use the menu :menuselection:`Sales --> Sales --> Opportunities` and click on `New` button.
-You usually use this menu in the case where the opportunity is direct and doesn't come first from a lead.
+You usually use this menu in the case where the opportunity is direct and does not come first from a lead.
 It can also be useful to create a shortcut to this menu so that you can quickly open a new opportunity form when you need to – after a phone call, or an email, that needs followup.

-The salesperson uses the menu :menuselection:`CRM & SRM --> Sales --> Opportunities --> My Opportunities --> My Open
+The salesperson uses the menu :menuselection:`Sales --> Sales --> Opportunities` to track their opportunities by applying proper filters.
-Opportunities` to track their opportunities.
 After various customer contacts, the salesperson can enter the information into the form to describe the activity.
 The history tab provides a history of all the information about the activity throughout its life.
 The activities are automatically reported on the partner form of the associated customer.
-To see this, open the events tab when you open the partner form.
+To see this, open the `History` tab when you open the partner form.

 .. figure:: images/crm_partner_event.png